Leah's Growth and Organizational Scaling Guide

 Outcome-driven over output: "We aim for a specific if possible measurable impact for the customer over just shipping features” → Business outcome

-Collaborative over directive: “The team decides as a unit on what makes sense to build to further the company strategy.” → Facilitation of the team
+Collaborative over directive: “The team decides as a unit on what makes sense to build to further the company strategy.” → Facilitating the team

 The reason why I advocate for this model is that it tends to be the best fit for growing companies.
 It’s a bit tricky to set up but scales very well for very common business models like SaaS.